JackDanna/FogentRoleplayTemplate/README.md

 For example, a bomb arrow is significantly more dangerous than a standard arrow, so it would receive additional dice.
 However, a blunted practice arrow (such as the comical boxing glove arrow) is significantly less dangerous than a standard arrow, so it would lose dice.

-### Base Dice Tier Adjustment
+### Base Dice Adjustment

-Adjusts the Base Dice Tier's tier for the Combat Roll the Ammo is being used with.
+Adjusts the Base Dice's tier for the Combat Roll the Ammo is being used with.
 Used to represent Ammo that adjusts the consistency and reliability of the Combat Roll.

-For example, let's say a character has a "Two-handed Light Bow +0" Combat Roll (which has a tier 0 Base Dice Tier meaning it's Base Dice would be 3d6 unless otherwise adjusted).
-If the character were to use a "Light Arrow - Survival" (which would represent a poorly constructed arrow made as a last ditch effort in a survival situation) which has a -1 Base Dice Tier Adjustment, then the Combat Roll would have a -1 Base Dice Tier ("2d6, 1d4" for it's Base Dice).
-If instead a "Light Arrow - Standard" were used which has a +0 Base Dice Tier Adjustment, then the Combat Roll would have a Base Dice Tier of +0 ("3d6" for it's Base Dice).
+For example, let's say a character has a "Two-handed Light Bow +0" Combat Roll (which has a tier 0 Base Dice meaning it's Base Dice would be 3d6 unless otherwise adjusted).
+If the character were to use a "Light Arrow - Survival" (which would represent a poorly constructed arrow made as a last ditch effort in a survival situation) which has a -1 Base Dice Adjustment, then the Combat Roll would have a -1 Base Dice ("2d6, 1d4" for it's Base Dice).
+If instead a "Light Arrow - Standard" were used which has a +0 Base Dice Adjustment, then the Combat Roll would have a Base Dice of +0 ("3d6" for it's Base Dice).

 ### Penetration Adjustment